bernardadhitya/intern-logbook-chatbot/README.md

 This is a LINE Chatbot created to fill and show logbook from BINUS Internship website.
 This chatbot is created to help fill and show logbook when accessing the website directly is not an option.

+Additional features include autofiller for the logbook.
+THe bot will autofill the logbook with "Day Off" on weekend, and will fill with the last log on weekday.

 ### Demo
 ![Alt Text](assets/demo.gif)